 Despite the negative impacts of law enforcement, the love for the job is abundant.

 By far, the residual payoffs outweigh the bad.
 Police work can affect or sway our behavior to a greater degree of positivity, too.
 Those attributes we contract from experience tend to become permanent character traits.

 Pro #1: We are active

 We can’t sit still nor do we seem to have the mindset at times to settle down at home.
-Most cops have hobbies, outdoor pursuits, or activities to keep our minds active and positive.
+Most cops have hobbies, outdoor pursuits, or activities to keep their minds active and positive.
 Many of these are advantages for wellness and creativity.
 Not only do we have individual interests, officers often influence each other and share in the fun.

-Being fit and maintaining a healthy lifestyle is not only wise, but it is crucial for an officer’s physical and mental states.
+Being fit and maintaining a healthy lifestyle is not only wise, but it is crucial for an officer’s physical and mental state.
 These changes often come with company benefits.
 Many organizations allow workouts on duty and participate in dietetic and nutritional training for their employees.
 Free gym memberships are also sometimes a perk of the job.
 We often compete with our peers and families in outdoor games and sporting events.
 In the long run, officers are becoming physically and mentally stronger, which helps to ward off depression and disease.
 It resonates at home with spouses and children.
-Speaking of competiton...
+Speaking of competition...

 Pro #2: Competition

 If someone was not competitive as a rookie, they probably will become so in time.
 It is a natural outcome of being on the force with an abundance of Type A personalities.
 Departments thrive on performance standards, physical fitness levels, and various talents.

 Specialty assignments hone in on someone’s individual talents whether they are born or made.
 Each specialized duty boasts about its place in the organization and those assigned sometimes try to outshine the others in performance while respecting the independent functions.
 With all these ambitious peers and competitive factors pressuring us, who wants to be at the bottom?